 It is the American way for all citizens to pay their taxes, except for the many who don’t.
 We know by now that the often cited “47%” are the elderly or those who make under $20,000 so that’s fine.
 If you are one of them, just don’t vote to raise taxes on the 53% who already pay 100% of all federal income taxes please!
 Let’s all pitch in or starve the beast instead.

-So why is it that homeowners, many of whom initially struggle to pay their mortgages, have to pay extra taxes while renters don’t?
+So why is it that homeowners, many of whom initially struggle to pay their mortgages and come up with the down payment, have to pay extra taxes while renters don’t?
 Let’s explore and discuss, shall we?

 With a typical $700,000 home in San Francisco, the homeowner is paying around $8,000 a year to the city to fund schools and maintain public infrastructure projects.
 That’s $8,000 more than a renter pays, yet both the homeowner and the renter enjoy the same benefits.
 Clearly, this is unfair.

 Just looking at my bill, I see $50 going to the SFUSD (I have no idea what the hell this is), and another $205 going to “teacher’s support”, even though I don’t have kids in public school.
 Supposedly, a couple thousand of my property tax is going to be used to build a bullet train from San Francisco to LA too.
 Sweet!
 I’m really going to be riding that in 2020 when it’s done?
 No, because it’s now 2021, 11 years after I initially wrote this post and the project has been scrapped!
 But of course, not before wasting at last a billion dollars of tax-payer’s money.

 Some renters argue that homeowners got it good already with the mortgage interest deduction of $750,000 (was $1,000,000).
 In other words, if my interest rate is 5%, I can reduce my taxable income by $37,500.
 Well I say $750,000 is not enough!